lookit/lookit-docs/docs/source/tutorial-access.rst

     :width: 300
     :align: center

-3. If you have not previously logged in to Lookit (or Lookit staging), you should now see a message that 'Your request to join Experimenter has been submitted.
-You will receive a notification by email when this is completed.' **Send a private message (PM) to Kim on Slack** once you have requested access so we can approve you promptly!
-New researchers require approval to access Lookit, which is easy but not automatic.
+3. You should now see a message that 'Your request to join Experimenter has been submitted,' like below. **Send a private message (PM) to Kim on Slack** now that you have requested access, so we can approve you promptly!
+(We are not notified about requests, and approval is quick but not automatic.)

 .. image:: _static/img/dashboard.png
     :alt: Login to experimenter image

-4. Once your request is approved, you can return to `<https://lookit-staging.mit.edu/exp/>`_ to log in.
+4. Once your request is approved, you can return to `<https://lookit-staging.mit.edu/exp/>`_.
 You should now see a "Manage Studies" page.
 Bookmark this address!

 Where to go for help
 ---------------------